Friday, January 23, 2015

 Hank Williams Museum

-We went to Hank Williams Museum Alabama’s Troubadour located at 118 Commerce Street Montgomery, Alabama cost $10.00 each.
+We went each to Hank Williams Museum, Alabama's Troubadour, at 118 Commerce Street, Montgomery, Alabama, for $10.00.

-The museum is filled with Memorabilia of Hank Williams which includes his baby-blue Cadillac, 17 Hank Williams Suits, two life-size portraits that were owned by Hank and Audrey, some of his boots, ties, overcoats, hats, horse saddle, and 1947 Gibson Guitar and many more items
+The museum is filled with Hank Williams memorabilia, including his baby-blue Cadillac, 17 Hank Williams Suits, two life-size portraits owned by Hank and Audrey, some of his boots, ties, overcoats, hats, horse saddle, 1947 Gibson Guitar, and many more items.

 Hank Williams